MonkeyDDeveloper/dockerized-full-stack-application/README.md

 Session time 4min

 NOTES
 As long as I'm not a web designer, the front project has the necessary stuff to make it understandable.
 I know the project has many things to improve, and I'm open to receiving suggestions, I can do a better job with your help.
 Please let me know anything.
+As long as I'm not a web designer, the front project has the necessary stuff to make it understandable.
+I know the project has many things to improve, and I'm open to receiving suggestions, I can do a better job with your help.
+Please let me know anything.

 CONTACT INFORMATION